 Most likely, the gas is leaking into the exhaust system; because the regulator is allowing it to pass into the lines.

 As a result, Causing major damage to the catalytic converter.

 If the engine stalls when you press down on the gas pedal, check the fuel pressure regulator.

 There shouldn’t be any hesitation when you press on the gas.

 Even if you only notice a little hesitation; get your pressure regulator checked out because it may just be starting to go bad.

 Gasoline Is in the Vacuum Hose

-If you are noticing any of the signs above, but aren’t convinced that the cause is a bad fuel pressure regulator, there is something you can do to be sure one way or the other.
+If you are noticing any of the signs above; but aren’t convinced that the cause is a bad fuel pressure regulator; there is something you can do to be sure one way or the other.
 Remove the vacuum hose that attaches to the fuel pressure regulator, making sure the engine isn’t running.
-If gas is in the line, your fuel pressure regulator is bad.
-Also, if there is none in the line, but, when you turn the switch on, fuel drips out of the hose, it is bad.
+So, If gas is in the line, your fuel pressure regulator is bad.
+Also, if there is none in the line but when you turn the switch on; fuel drips out of the hose, it is bad.

 Finally, We hope that this information we just provided for you helps you to understand how fuel pressure regulators work.

 Please Share DannysEnginePortal News